 Immunizations include Diphtheria, Pertussis and Tetanus (DTaP/Td/Tdap); Polio; Measles, Mumps and Rubella (MMR); Hepatitis B; Meningococcal; and Varicella (Chicken Pox).
 Parents/guardians may file a medical exemption signed by a healthcare provider or a non-medical exemption signed by a parent/guardian and notarized.

 Immunizations and number of doses vary according to age and grade level.
 Make sure your child’s immunizations are up-to-date today.
 If you have any questions, contact your healthcare provider or Countryside Public Health, 1-800-657-3291.

-Immunization Record Form - English
+Emergency Care Plan Form - English

-Immunization Record Form - Spanish
+Emergency Care Plan Form - Spanish